fdr2/terraform-vault-ldap-jumpcloud/README.md

 ## Usage
 Add a module and assign a nomad policy for the tokens that will be issued.

+* Prerequisite: You should have the JumpCloud CA Chain in your terraform-root/tls path, or provide a path to it via `jumpcloud_ad_cert_filename`

 ```terraform
 variable "jumpcloud_group_policy" {
   default = {